-Rupert prosecutes and defends in serious crime.
-He is a CPS Level 3 prosecutor and a Level 3 Specialist Advocate for Serious Crime, Counter Terrorism and Fraud.
+CPS Level 3 prosecutor.
+Rupert is also a Level 3 CPS Specialist Advocate for Serious Crime, Counter Terrorism and Fraud.

-Rupert has been instructed in cases involving expert evidence in various fields: firearm and ammunition ballistics evidence, cell site analysis, drugs valuations, tachograph evidence, questioned handwriting, and mental health issues.
+Rupert has been instructed in cases involving expert evidence in various fields: firearm and ammunition/ballistics evidence, cell site analysis, drugs valuations, tachograph evidence, questioned handwriting, and mental health defences.

 - Junior prosecuting counsel in Operation Golddust.
 The defendant was a registered firearms dealer who had supplied weapons and ammunition to criminals that were recovered from over 100 crime scenes, including murders and a shooting during the 2011 riots.